perezdanyer/cmssw/Alignment/OfflineValidation/README.md

 triggerFilter    | "nothing" | HLT trigger filter used to filter the events selected for the analysis. printTriggers    | false | Print all available triggers to console.
 Set true only for local tests. mc | false | Flag for Monte Carlo.
 Use true for MC and false for data. profilePtBorders | [3,5,10,20,50,100] | List for pT borders used in wide pT bin profiles.
 Also the trend plots are calculated using these pT borders.
+If changed from default, the variable widePtBinBorders for the jetHtPlotter needs to be changed accordingly to get legends for trend plots correctly and avoid segmentation violations.
+This is done automatically by the all-in-one configuration.
 TrackerAlignmentRcdFile | "nothing" | Local database file from which the TrackerAlignmentRcd is read.
 Notice that usual method to set this is reading from the database for each alignment.
 TrackerAlignmentErrorFile | "nothing" | Local database file from which the TrackerAlignmentExtendedErrorRcd is read.
 Notice that usual method to set this is reading from the database for each alignment.